 It’s normal for your blood pressure to increase as you age.
 The table below should give you a rough estimate of what healthy levels should look like.

 Can your blood pressure ever be too low?

 Low blood pressure, also known as hypotension, is generally anything below 90/60 mmHg.
 If any of the two values is lower than 90 or 60 for systolic and distolic blood pressure, respectively, this counts as having low blood pressure.

 Generally, this is a good thing, because it means that the risk of a stroke or heart disease is minimal.
+Athletes and people who do a lot of cardio every day generally have very low blood pressure.
 Most people with hypotension do not require treatment.